itsagitname/autofil_appbharo/README.md

 # Autofill Forms
-This project is a part of out course.
-Basic idea behind creating this project is to save user's time by giving them functionality of autofilling forms.
+Basic idea behind creating this project is to save user's time by giving them functionality of autofilling forms with their own personal or customized data.

 ## **This code is written in Python, HTML, CSS, JS and Flask.**